-All high schools in Ohio are eligible to participate in Poetry Out Loud.
-POL is a flexible program and size varies across the state from 2 participants to 800 participants.
+All high schools in Ohio are eligible to participate in Poetry Out Loud (POL).
+POL is a flexible program and size varies across the state from two participants to 800 participants.
 Teachers may assign POL in class or make participation voluntary.
-The POL program welcomes online schools and students who are actively engaged in a home school program.
-Home schooled students may compete with a group of other home schooled students, and the winner may compete in his or her regional semifinal, but their program’s teacher must register for POL with the Ohio Arts Council.
+The POL program welcomes online schools and students who are actively engaged in a home schooling program.
+Home-schooled students may compete with a group of other home-schooled students, and the winner may compete in his or her regional semifinal, but their program’s teacher must register for POL with the Ohio Arts Council (OAC).
 Interested teachers should contact their regional or state coordinator.

 School contests may have up to three rounds (most school-level contests have one or two rounds).
 Contestants can choose any poems in the anthology for a contest of one or two rounds.
 The POL rule about including a pre-1900 poem and a poem of 25 lines or less (which may be the same poem) is only applied in a three round competition, in which students may be reciting three poems.